zadean/xqerl/README.md

 Yes, please.
 I've been doing it alone, so any help is much appreciated.

-### Known problems and TODO's:
+### TODO's:

 A query-rewrite phase is missing.
 A cost-based implementation that can be run at the database level should be added.

 Serialization is not implemented 100%.
-Most cases should work, but some will not work properly.
+Most cases should work, but some corner-cases may not work properly.

 Database processes should close their files and hibernate after a timeout period.

-... and most likely more things ...
+... and likely more things ...